Vancouver International Wine Festival

 Writer: Joanne Sasvari

 “Beautiful British Columbia,” the licence plates read.
 And who can argue with that?
 Towering mountains, lush valleys, crystalline waters, vibrant cities—every corner of the province, it seems, is an Instagramable one.

 All that natural beauty offers plenty of opportunity for adventure, skiing, sailing, surfing and simply soaking in the scenery.
-But there’s also a dynamic cultural life here, from the ancient traditions of the First Nations Peoples to the joyfully international influences in the cuisine.
+But there is also a dynamic cultural life here, from the ancient traditions of the First Nations Peoples to the joyfully European and Asian international influences in the cuisine.

 Escape to the idyllic isles along the Pacific coast.
 The largest is Vancouver Island, a ninety-minute ferry ride from the mainland.
 It is home to B.C.’s historic capital city, Victoria, as well as vineyards, mountain parks and the surfing mecca of Tofino.
 Between Vancouver Island and the mainland are the Gulf Islands, populated by a quirky mix of artisans and fisherfolk.
 Further north is Haida Gwaii, a remote archipelago of unspoiled natural beauty and traditional Indigenous culture.